PGScully/govhack2020/README.md

 ## API for web admin

-API for the web admin to create, delete and otherwise woek with challenges.
+API for the web admin to create, delete and otherwise work with challenges.